Before we get started, here are the things you need to complete the valuation:

 Company and contact details

-Leave SCEC reference number blank if you do not know this
+- Leave the SCEC reference number blank if you do not know this or do not have one.

-Enter the number of EMI options you are planning on granting
+- Enter the number of EMI options you plan to grant with this valuation

-For the question, Have any shares been allotted since the date of the last company accounts?, please look at the date of your last accounts on Companies House and enter the details of any shares allotted since then.
-If you have never filed accounts on Companies House you should enter all the shares you have issued from Incorporation.
-You should enter this in the format, “X Ordinary shares were allotted on 1st January 2020 for a price per share of £7.45”
+- For the question Have any shares been allotted since the date of the last company accounts? please look at the date of your last accounts on Companies House and enter the details of any shares allotted via an SH01 since then.
+If you have never filed accounts on Companies House you should enter all the shares you have issued since Incorporation.
+You should enter this in the following format: “X Ordinary shares were allotted on 1st January 2020 for a price per share of £7.45”

-For the question, Have any shares in the company been bought or sold within the last year? this refers ONLY to share transfers - not funding rounds or share allotments.
-Again you should enter in the format, “X Ordinary shares were transferred on 1st January 2020 for a price per share of £7.45”
+- For the question Have any shares in the company been bought or sold within the last year? this refers ONLY to share transfers or share buybacks, not funding rounds or share allotments.
+Again you should enter this information in the following forma: “X Ordinary shares were transferred on 1st January 2020 for a price per share of £7.45”

 Step 5: Enter your exercise price

-You will see you are now given an AMV and UMV at the top of the page.
+This is the price that your Option holders will have to pay for the exercise of their options.
 Click Enter price to set your exercise price for the EMI options.

 When you click Enter price, it will autofill with the AMV, if you are happy with that, click the check mark.